 Skip to main content

-This guide walks you through how you can use ngrok as your MCP gateway to securely expose your local development environment to AI platforms like OpenAI and Claude.
+This guide shows you how to use ngrok as your MCP gateway to securely expose your local development environment to AI platforms like OpenAI and Claude.
 Wherever your MCP framework is built, ngrok lets you place a secure, policy-driven gateway in front of it without changing your application code.
-By leveraging ngrok’s identity, Traffic Policy, and observability features, you can ensure every MCP request is authenticated, authorized, and fully auditable before it reaches your server.
+Using ngrok’s identity, Traffic Policy, and observability features, you can ensure every MCP request is authenticated, authorized, and fully auditable before it reaches your server.

 Architectural reference